 2007 : Mickaël Casol, son and art dealer of Maryse Casol, after graduating from the HEC Montreal business school in May, going to France with Desjardins to visit the banks in Paris and Strasbourg, visit his family and explore the French Riviera in the summer, and go for a weekend in a Range Rover to New York City with his friends in September, organized with his fiancée Noriko, a Maryse Casol art exhibition at the Ristorante Buonanotte in Montreal, Canada, inviting the elite of the city, such as Gary and Grace Oberman, Michael and Yolanda Page, lawyer Pierre Saint-Aubin of BCF, athlete Nordine Taleb and international model Daniel Bernard, on December 4, 2007.

 March 2006, her son and art dealer, Mickaël Casol, went to Las Vegas to support his friend David Loiseau, fighting in the main event at UFC 58 vs Rich Franklin.
 During the day, Mickaël walked all the strip, casino by casino, to find an art gallery for his mother Maryse Casol.
 Every gallery owner said no, but as you learn in martial arts, never give up until you succeed.

-2005, Maryse Casol is part of a group exhibition at the HEC Montreal business university during the winter, and later in May had a solo show during a golf tournement, also organized by HEC in Canada.
+In February 2006, Maryse Casol is part of a group exhibition at the HEC Montreal business university, and later in May had a solo show during a golf tournement, also organized by HEC in Canada.

 During the 1980s and 1990s, era when the world lived a recession in the USA, saw the wall of Berlin collapse, and the end of a Millenium, Maryse Casol had a successful career in the business of voyages, starting as a reservation agent for Meliá Tours, to general manager of Utmar Tours, all the way to sales director for Accor Hotels which included the Sofitel, Novotel and Mercure brands.